JamesCalingo/sportventures/posts/2025-09-01_bkncyclones2.md

 [^2]: The hat I ended up getting at the game was not listed online in my size, so I was kinda scared that I wouldn’t be able to find it.
 [^3]: The way minor league playoff qualification works is that the season is divided into two halves, and whichever team has the best record in each half wins a playoff spot.
 I’ve heard that being in the MiLB playoffs is actually a DETRIMENT to teams as players and interns are largely gone by then thanks to said playoffs being in September.
 [^4]: Some items I had seen earlier in the year, however, were unavailable - such as the cap I got earlier in the year being out of stock in my size.
-[^5]: If you are seeing this footnote, then that means that I'm still waiting for ANY updates on a Brooklyn FC jersey I ordered in the wake of the ticket deal falling through...